 Choosing the Right Siding

-There are several factors that one should consider when choosing a type of siding for their home.
-The up front price tag, durability vs. maintenance cost, requirements of installation and the home’s architectural styling are the main points to note.
+There are several factors that one should consider when choosing a type of siding to install on their home.
+The upfront price tag, durability vs. maintenance cost, requirements of the installation, and the home’s architectural styling are the main points to note.
 It’s important to think about how the siding will pair with the kind of roof installed on your home.

-The Price of new siding is based on labor and material costs costs.
+The Price of new siding is based on labor and material costs.
 For example, fiber cement siding is more difficult to install and has a high material cost, but will last for 50 years or more.
-Because of this, it may actually be less expensive over the life span of the home to install a more durable product.
-But does is it a good style match for all homes?
+Because of this, it may actually be less expensive over the lifespan of the home to install a more durable product.
+But is it a good style match for all homes?
 Nope.

 Appearance & Architectural Styling are also important considerations when choosing your siding.
 The color, texture, and style of siding you choose should enrich your home’s look, not just protect it from the elements.